-A good coach can often serve anyone, on any topic, with zero prior knowledge of the situation at hand.
-As life coaches, we know this and feel confident walking into a wide array of coaching engagements.
+They say that a good coach can serve anyone, on any topic, with zero prior knowledge of the situation at hand.
+Why?
+Because we coach the person, not the problem.

 “Stuckness” is the #1 reason that people hire a life coach.